Firth of Clyde: Shipyards

 The Firth of Clyde, like the River Clyde, has historically been an important centre of shipbuilding and shipping.
 Upriver, there have been shipbuilding and engineering centres at Glasgow, Govan, Clydebank, Dumbarton, and Renfrew.
 Downriver, there have been major yards at Greenock and Port Glasgow; smaller yards at Irvine, Ardrossan, Troon, and Campbeltown; and various other boatyards, including those at Hunters Quay, Port Bannatyne, and Fairlie.
 Today, the Ferguson Marine shipbuilding yard, adjacent to Newark Castle, Port Glasgow, is the last merchant shipbuilder on the Clyde, and it is owned by the Scottish Government.
 In Greenock, the large dry dock and ship-repair facilities at Inchgreen opened in 1964, and were subsequently taken over by Scott Lithgow.
 The dry dock there is 305 m long and 44 m wide.
 With the demise of Scott Lithgow and Cammell Laird, their facilities came under the management of Clydeport.

 Ports

+The Finnart Oil Terminal in Loch Long, was connected by pipeline to the former Grangemouth Refinery on the Firth of Forth.
+Both owned by Petroineos, a joint venture between Ineos and Petrochina.
+A second pipeline brougt back refined oil products to the Finart Oil Terminal for export (in smaller oil tankers) mainly to Northern Ireland.
+The Finnart Oil Terminal ceased operation around June 2025.

 The Hunterston Ore Terminal was constructed to facilitate the transport of bulk ore, but later mainly dealt with coal imports, and closed in 2016.

 The ExxonMobil (ESSO) Fuel Oil Terminal site at Bowling.

 There was a jetty built as part of Inverkip Power Station, for oil deliveries by oil tanker.

 Armed Forces

 HMS Gannet, the Fleet Air Arm Search and Rescue site at Prestwick Airport.
 The helicopters (Sea King) that were based here were used in the rescue and airlift operations across the United Kingdom.
-The base was closed on 1 January 2016, with Maritime and Coastguard Agency taking over the role.
+Fleet Air Arm Search and Rescue operations closed on 1 January 2016, with Maritime and Coastguard Agency taking over the role.